gre/gl-transition-libs/README.md

 That library doesn't solve for you any fallback, the idea is that the end user choose how to fallback it.
 You can test with `GlslTransition.isSupported` if a transition is likely to be supported.
-Another more functional way to do it is also to recover the promise resulting of a transition with the code you want (e.g. you could recover with a [Zanimo](http://npmjs.org/package/zanimo) transition).
+Another more functional way to do it is also to recover the promise resulting of a transition with the code you want.
+## See also

+This library took its inspiration from [Zanimo](http://npmjs.org/package/zanimo) transition, which is a CSS Transitions + Promise library.

+You could easily make an abstraction of GLSL and CSS transitions out of **glsl-transition**, [Zanimo](http://npmjs.org/package/zanimo) and [https://github.com/gre/bezier-easing](https://github.com/gre/bezier-easing) !